-As for the presence of the two tree tobacco plants, one of which was host to two mature Blackburn's sphinx moth eggs, Hobdy recommended that this occurrence be reported to the U.S. Fish and Wildlife Service so that the required protections and management actions could be clarified.
+As for the presence of the two tree tobacco plants that were found on the northern end of the sugar cane fields at the base of a stockpile, one of which was host to two mature Blackburn's sphinx moth eggs, Hobdy recommended that this occurrence be reported to the U.S. Fish and Wildlife Service so that the required protections and management actions could be clarified.

-In a December 15, 2015 e-mail to Planning Consultants Hawai'i LLC, the U.S. Fish and Wildlife Service provided the following guidance to mitigate impacts to the Blackburn's sphinx moth that might exist on the WCT property (See Appendix L):
+In a December 15, 2015 e-mail to Planning Consultants Hawai'i LLC, the U.S. Fish and Wildlife Service provided the following guidance to mitigate impacts to the Blackburn's sphinx moth that might exist on the WCT property (See Appendix $\underline{O}$ +):